 How Much Does Refrigerator Repair Cost?

-Is your fridge making loud noises or not staying cold?
-A refrigerator repair costs between $40 and $1,000, with the national average at $250.
+A fridge that is making loud noises or not staying cold is in need of attention.
+Refrigerator repair costs between $200 and $300 with the national average at $250.

 Factors in Calculating Refrigerator Repair Cost

 There are several factors that impact refrigerator repair costs.
 Prices can differ from the national average due to the type of repair required, the type of problem, the refrigerator brand, materials, and labor.